 3.1.2 Crude Fibre Content of Potato

-The crude fibre of the control was 0.85%, and after two weeks of storage, the fibre content ranged from 0.73 to 1.07%, potato stored in the metal-in-block evaporative cooling system had the lowest crude fibre content, while that stored in the charcoal cooling chamber had the highest.
+The crude fibre content of the fresh potato tuber (control) was 0.85%, and after two weeks of storage, the fibre content ranged from 0.73 to 1.07%, potato stored in the metal-in-block evaporative cooling system had the lowest crude fibre content, while that stored in the charcoal cooling chamber had the highest.
 By week four, the fibre content of stored potato varied from 0.79% in the metal-in-block evaporative cooling system to 1.05% in the charcoal cooling chamber.
 By week six, the crude fibre content ranged from 0.76% in potato stored in the metal-in-block evaporative cooling system to 0.92% in potato stored in the charcoal cooling chamber, and after eight weeks, the crude fibre content varied from 0.66% in potato stored in the metal-in-block evaporative cooling system to 0.84% in potato stored in the charcoal cooling chamber.
 The crude fibre content varied significantly (p<0.05) in all the storage methods throughout the storage period.

 The results obtained in this study were within the range of 0.77 to 1.11% reported by Gikundi et al. (2021) for raw potato varieties, but higher than the 0.45% reported by Ezekiel et al. (2020).
 The variations in these results could be due to varietal differences and weather conditions of the place where the potato was cultivated (Omayio et al., 2016; Tatarowska et al., 2023).
 The fibre content of the potato in this study increased with an increase in storage time in all the storage methods, except the metal-in-block evaporative cooling system and this could be due to higher moisture loss in the other methods, which led to the concentration of the fibre in their potato pulp.
 Fibre is an important component of food; it adds bulk to foods, and also helps in the peristalsis of the gut (bowel movement).